Are you wondering what some real world use cases for Ethereum are? Then you’re at the right place.

 But that’s not all.
-Remember the whole wearables craze a couple years ago?
+Remember the whole wearables craze a couple of years ago?
 Well, like it or not, those devices are here to stay.
-Now imagine that the data your smart watch records every day are automatically shared with every hospital in the world.
-This way, patterns could be found in medical conditions like a heart attacks or strokes, and you could be warned even before it happens.
+Now imagine that the data your smartwatch records every day are automatically shared with every hospital in the world.
+This way, patterns could be found in medical conditions like heart attacks or strokes, and you could be warned even before it happens.
 Ethereum will make this possible, and possibly save YOUR life one day.

 The fact that there is no central server for a hacker to attack makes it a lot harder to break into, for example, a website and steal your personal information.

 The world’s economy is based on transactions… And Ethereum is going to change them forever.
 On Ethereum, so-called “smart contracts” can be made.
 These make it possible to exchange anything of value, completely risk-free.
 Instead of creating an old-school agreement on paper, the transaction is recorded in computer code.

 So imagine that instead of buying a photo from a platform like Shutterstock, you buy it directly from the photographer and initiate a contract with him/ her to buy the photo.
 This is made possible by the “If This Then That” (IFTTT) logic built deeply into Ethereum’s system.